AlexUlrich/TheJargonFile/README.md

 pedophilia stuff going on here.
-And thus, they’d rather not have anyone thinking about the fact that most priestly abuse is in fact classically pederastic and pedophilic behavior by men who behave as homosexuals and identify themselves as gay."
-[3]
+And thus, they’d rather not have anyone thinking about the fact that most priestly abuse is in fact classically pederastic and pedophilic behavior by men who behave as homosexuals and identify themselves as gay.

--- Eric S. Raymond, 6/2002
+-- Eric S. Raymond, 6/2002 [3]

 ### The Homosexual Agenda
-"That there is a pattern in the national media of political correctness and spin on behalf of preferred `victim’ groups isn’t news, nor is the fact that homosexuals are among those groups.
+>That there is a pattern in the national media of political correctness and spin on behalf of preferred `victim’ groups isn’t news, nor is the fact that homosexuals are among those groups.
 But get this: Richard Berke, the Washington editor of the New York